```

 • Clear study design and reproducible methods

-• Appropriate statistical and/or biomechanical analyses
+• Appropriate statistical and biomechanical analyses

 • Transparent limitations and practical implications